Myzraev/HouseMarr/cryptum/report_nikkolo_marr.md

 parent: Cryptum
 nav_order:
 ---
-###### ==//Imperial Administratum Protected Archive, Arc. # 00674900194883, Doc. # 078829-C, Indigo-Omega Access Granted // PROTECTED status granted by the Hegemony Council (Order # 395678-0578-684-B) and by Imperial Decree.
-Warning, unauthorized access will be censured in accordance with Adeptus Administratum vigilance protocols (General Active Protocols #001) as granted by the Offices of the Adeptus Custodes (Individual protector unknown/RESTRICTED) //Limited archive access granted, opening:
+###### ==// Imperial Administratum Protected Archive, Arc. # 00674900194883, Doc. # 078829-C, Indigo-Omega Access Granted // PROTECTED status granted by the Hegemony Council (Order # 395678-0578-684-B) and Imperial Decree.
+Warning, unauthorized access will be censured in accordance with Adeptus Administratum vigilance protocols (General Active Protocols #001) as granted by the Offices of the Adeptus Custodes (Individual protector unknown/RESTRICTED) // Limited archive access granted, opening:

-###### // Directory selection // A-154, Appendment #008 // appended by Lord Inquisitor Tybar Heraton (Access key: RESTRICTED …declassifying...Access key: 340081725221 // Notice, unable to restrict individual directory access key(s), PROTECTED STATUS) // Warning, unauthorized access will be met with censure as dictated by the Officio Planetia Inquisitoria, Ordo Terra // exceptions granted by the Offices of the Adeptus Custodes as given by PROTECTED status
+###### // Directory selection // A-154, Appendment #008 // appended by Lord Inquisitor Tybar Heraton (Access key: RESTRICTED...declassifying...Access key: 340081725221, NOTICE, unable to restrict individual directory access key(s), PROTECTED STATUS) // Warning, unauthorized access will be met with censure as dictated by the Officio Planetia Inquisitoria, Ordo Terra // Exceptions granted by the Offices of the Adeptus Custodes per PROTECTED status.

 ###### // Directory access granted, opening: //==